piyoppi/cron2docs/packages/actions-cron2doc/README.md

     # Crontab string.
 Either this parameter or `cron_file` must be set.
     cron_string: ''

-    # File name of the output markdown.
+    # (optional) File name of the output markdown.
     # If this parameter is given, a markdown file is saved.
     output_filename: ''

-    # Language settings for output documents.
+    # (optional) Language settings for output documents.
 One of the following values can be set.
     #  - ja
     #  - en
     # Defalt: ja
     language: ''

-    # Directories containing the task's source code.
+    # (optional) Directories containing the task's source code.
     task_dirs: ''

+    # (optional) Yaml based document
+    document_yaml_filename: ''
 ```

-### Extracting coments from script
+### Extracting comments from script

-This Actions bundles the following comment extractors.
+With parameter `task_dirs`, this Actions bundles the following comment extractors.

 | Extractor | File type |
 | --- | --- |